-The New York State Department of Health (NYSDOH) collects, compiles, and analyzes information on influenza activity year round in New York State (NYS) and produces this weekly report during the influenza season (October through the following May).
+The New York State Department of Health (NYSDOH) collects, compiles, and analyzes information on influenza activity year round in New York State (NYS) and produces this weekly report during the influenza season (October through the following May).1

-During the week ending May 21, 2016
+During the week ending October 29, 2016

-- Influenza activity level was categorized as geographically widespread.
-This is the 16th consecutive week that widespread activity has been reported. - There were 572 laboratory-confirmed influenza reports, a 22% decrease over last week. - Of the 1,314 specimens tested by NYS WHO/NREVSS laboratories, 97 (7.38%) were positive for influenza. - Reports of percent of patient visits for influenza-like illness (ILI3) from ILINet providers was 0.62%, which is below the regional baseline of 2.3%. - The number of patients hospitalized with laboratory-confirmed influenza was 127, a 30% decrease over last week. - There were no influenza-associated pediatric deaths reported this week.
-There have been four influenza-associated pediatric deaths reported this season.
+- Influenza activity level was categorized as geographically sporadic2.
+Sporadic activity has been reported for four consecutive weeks. - There were 50 laboratory-confirmed influenza reports, a 2% decrease over last week. - Of the 1,147 specimens submitted to NYS WHO/NREVSS laboratories, 10 (0.87%) were positive for influenza. - Of the specimens submitted to Wadsworth Center, none were positive for influenza. - Reports of percent of patient visits for influenza-like illness (ILI3) from ILINet providers was 0.27%, which is below the regional baseline of 3.00%. - The number of patients hospitalized with laboratory-confirmed influenza was 23 a 30% decrease over last week. - There have been no influenza-associated pediatric deaths reported this season.